MicrosoftDocs/azure-devops-docs/docs/user-guide/tools.md

 **Visual Studio Git experience**

-Visual Studio 2019 and later versions provide a new Git experience through the **Git** menu as shown below.
-To learn more, see [Git experience in Visual Studio](/visualstudio/version-control/git-with-visual-studio) and [Side-by-side comparison of Git and Team Explorer](/visualstudio/version-control/git-team-explorer-feature-comparison).
+Visual Studio 2019 and later versions provide a new Git experience through the **Git** menu as shown in the following image.
+For more information, see [Git experience in Visual Studio](/visualstudio/version-control/git-with-visual-studio) and [Side-by-side comparison of Git and Team Explorer](/visualstudio/version-control/git-team-explorer-feature-comparison).

 :::image type="content" source="media/tools/visual-studio-git-menu.png" alt-text="Screenshot of Visual Studio 2019 Git menu.":::